helomelo1/helomelo1/README.md

 ## About Me

 I am a Deep Learning practitioner working in Multimodal AI.
 I am passionate about the mathematics governing intelligent systems and am currently focused on expanding my work into Quantitative Finance and Large Language Models.
-I am currently an penultimate year student at IIT Jodhpur majoring in Electrical Engineering.
+I am currently a penultimate year student at IIT Jodhpur majoring in Electrical Engineering.

 ---